lambdaclass/afk_gacha_game/docs/src/data_fileguides.md

 - **SkillActive2:** lookup field to Skills.json for the character's second active skill
 - **SkillDash:** lookup field to Skills.json for the character's third active skill
 - **SkillUltimate:** lookup field to Skills.json for the character's ultimate skill
+- **BodySize** f64 that defines the circumference of how much space the character takes up in the board.
+Useful for knowing when an attack impacts them, for example.

 ## Classes.json
 ### Overview